maar34/maar.world-site/collections/_lab/en/2024-08-30-IP_Orchestra.md

       <img class="lightbox-ignore" src="/img/interplanetary-players/08_ip-max-24.jpg" style="max-width: 800px;"/>
       <div class="text-content">
         <h2>III</h2>
         <p>We are at the beginning of this journey.
-Sign up for the workshop to help create the first Interplanetary Players Orchestra.</p>
+Sign up for the workshop to help create the first Orbiters Orchestra.</p>
       </div>
     </div>
   </div>